sergey-demidov/vuetify-coloring/README.md

 ``` html
 <VColoringTool :colors="colors" />
 ```
+> in this case dont forget to import it too

-To see how it works, go to [tool demo page](https://sergey-demidov.github.io/vuetify-coloring/#/tools)
+>To see how it works, go to [tool demo page](https://sergey-demidov.github.io/vuetify-coloring/#/tools)

 ### VColoring props list
 | Name | Type | Default | Description |